mithatsarikaya/memeGenerator/README.md

 # meme generator with react js

-this repository is created to understand React better
+this repository is created to understand React better.